 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item(s) and, if necessary or practical, replacing it (them) with an acceptable item.
-Any student who refuses to do so shall be subject to disciplinary action.
-Any student who repeatedly fails to comply with the dress code shall be considered insubordinate and subject to further discipline.
+Any student who refuses to do so shall be considered insubordinate and subject to disciplinary action.

-VI.
+VII.
 Prohibited Student Conduct